 Grass is a starkly beautiful graphic novel which reveals the true-life story of a Korean ‘comfort woman’ during the Japanese occupation of Korea from 1910 to 1945.
 The occupation ended after the surrender of Japan at the end of World War II, following the destruction of Hiroshima and Nagasaki.
 Grass is a timely and gravely …

-More often than not, when a musician finishes an album, their first job is to figure out what order the tracks should be played in.
+Translated from the Korean by Janet Hong More often than not, when a musician finishes an album, their first job is to figure out what order the tracks should be played in.
 There’s a craft to getting the flow of the album right; do you start with a bang, or a slow crawl?
-Is there a big finish or a fade-out?
-Messing …
+Is there …

 Even if The Underground Village were to be underwhelming, it is worth attention for being perhaps the only collection of stories to come out of Japanese-occupied Manchuria (written by a lower-class female Korean communist born in what is now North Korea) that you’ll ever read.
 Fortunately, thanks in no small part to some witty and …